rust-lang/rust-project-goals/src/2024h2/pubgrub-in-cargo.md

 ## Design axioms

 - **Correct**: The new resolver must perform dependency resolution correctly, which generally means matching the behavior of the existing resolver, and switching to it must not break Rust projects.
-- **Explainable/Understandable**: The output from the new resolver should be demonstrably correct.
+- **Complete output**: The output from the new resolver should be demonstrably correct.
 There should be enough information associated with the output to determine that it made the right decision.
 - **Modular**: There should be a stack of abstractions, each one of which can be understood, tested, and improved on its own without requiring complete knowledge of the entire stack from the smallest implementation details to the largest overall use cases.
 - **Fast**: The resolver can be a slow part of people's workflow.
 Overall performance must be a high priority and a focus.